Can I use my employer tax ID number to repair my damaged credit?

 There is no quick fix for a poor credit history.
 It took time to do the damage, and it will take time to rehabilitate your credit history.

 The first step in recovery is to get copies of your credit reports from each of the national credit reporting companies.
-Learn how to get your free annual credit report.
+Learn how to get your annual credit report.
+To get your free credit report at Experian, you can request for free at any time.

 Review your reports to identify the issues that are hurting your credit worthiness.
 Experian provides a “potentially negative items” summary with your report that should help you more easily pinpoint the information that is having the biggest impact.